liaochenlanruo/pgcgap/docs/index-v1.0.35.md

 - V1.0.35

-  - Rewrite the module Pan, Panaroo is used instead of Roary and the output files have changed, see [OUTPUT section](https://liaochenlanruo.fun/pgcgap/index-v1.0.35.html#pan-1) for details.
+  - Rewrite the module `Pan`, Panaroo is used instead of Roary and the output files have changed, see [OUTPUT section](https://liaochenlanruo.fun/pgcgap/index-v1.0.35.html#pan-1) for details.
+  - Added function `id2seq` to module `ACC` for extracting the corresponding sequences from a file to another file according to a number of ids in one file.

 ------------------------------------------------------------------------